1# Definite Samba Guide

 Festa de São João and Samba duro

 In Rio, the organization of Samba schools was fueled by government nationalistic endeavors.
-Meanwhile, in Salvador, Samba of all forms resisted in community associations and private celebrations.
+Meanwhile, in Salvador, Samba of all forms resisted in community associations.
 These associations were mainly based on the religious communities, following tradition.
-Samba, as well as capoeira, and anywhere else where dance, music, drink, and food were together were the main entertainment to the people of Salvador.
+Samba, as well as capoeira, and anywhere else were dance, music, drink, and food were together were the main entertainment to the people of Salvador.

 Timbal, surdo, and repique were the instruments used in the ‘Samba-Junino’ movement.
 These were the groups that were responsible for influencing the next generation of Bahian Music.
 The characteristic rhythmic solo, drew on the Afro-Religions improvising on the Samba cadency.